Metal on Metal

 The bearing surface is all important.

-In 1951, George McKee and John Watson-Farrar designed a metal on metal total hip arthroplasty.
-The first generation metal on metal bearing articulations such as the McKee-Farrar, Huggler, Sivash and Ring prostheses had high failure rates due to poor manufacturing and loosening.
-However, it was known that metal on metal hip replacements caused little bone reaction.
+In 1951, George McKee and John Watson-Farrar designed a MoM total hip arthroplasty.
+The first generation MoM bearing articulations such as the McKee-Farrar, Huggler, Sivash and Ring prostheses had high failure rates due to poor manufacturing and loosening.
+However, it was known that MoM hip replacements caused little bone reaction.

-The new millennium has seen an increase in the use of big head technology.
-Manufacturers have utilised theoretical as well as in vitro evidence to predict that large head metal on metal articulations have good fluid film lubrication and therefore benefit from even lower wear rates.
+Although the new millennium saw an increase in the use of big head technology, large head MoM total hip replacement (THR) has also decreased in popularity.
+Manufacturers utilised theoretical as well as in vitro evidence to predict that large head MoM articulations have good fluid film lubrication and therefore benefit from even lower wear rates.

 The metal particles produced through wear are smaller (22-90 nanometres) and are more numerous than polyethylene particles.
 The shape of these metal particles typically tends to be oval or round with very few needle forms.